Armenia - Country Commercial Guide

 A company’s market entry strategy will largely depend on the type of product or service it has to offer.
 As in most markets, finding a reliable and competent importer, distributor, or partner is advised.
 A strong understanding of local legislation, particularly tax and customs legislation, is critical.

 Western-style legal consultancies are available in Armenia.
-Most successful foreign investors have Armenian partners who are familiar with the local business environment and maintain a long-term horizon.
+Most successful foreign investors have Armenian partners who are familiar with the local business environment and maintain a long-term time horizon.
 Person-to-person contact in the Armenian business culture is important.
 Many successful firms have representatives who travel to Armenia frequently to maintain relationships, keep channels of communication open, and understand changing market conditions.
 Firms should expect to commit significant time, personnel, and capital to develop and maintain a business in Armenia.
-Conducting sufficient due diligence is a must for determining the reliability of business partners.
-The U.S. Embassy in Yerevan welcomes the opportunity to consult with U.S. firms that are already in the market or are seeking to enter Armenia.
+Conducting sufficient due diligence is crucial for determining the reliability of business partners.
+The U.S. Embassy in Yerevan is a U.S. Commercial Service Partner Post and welcomes the opportunity to consult with and provide services for U.S. firms that are already in the market or are seeking to enter Armenia.
 Private organizations such as the American Chamber of Commerce in Armenia can also provide assistance.